Cuisine of New Jersey: Central Jersey

-The state capital of Trenton, located near the boundary of Central and South Jersey, is known for two foods in particular: tomato pie and pork roll.
+The state capital of Trenton, located near the boundary of Central and South Jersey, is known for two foods in particular: tomato pie and pork roll (also referred to as Taylor Ham).
 In Trenton, tomato pie is basically an interchangeable term for pizza, albeit with a subtle difference: While traditional pizzas are prepared by placing the cheese and toppings on top of the sauce and dough, tomato pies are made by laying the cheese directly on top of the dough, then adding the toppings, and finally spreading the sauce atop the mix.
 This creates a more tomato-intensive taste for the thin-crust pie.

 Pork roll is a sausage-like pork product developed by John Taylor in Trenton in the late 19th century, and has become a popular breakfast and sandwich meat throughout the Garden State.
 In South Jersey and elsewhere, it is often referred to as a pork roll due to the tube-like sack, or "roll", in which it is traditionally packaged, while in North Jersey it is usually called Taylor Ham.
 The meat is generally eaten sliced and grilled like Canadian bacon, but is also known to be fried.
-Also common is the pork roll, egg and cheese sandwich, in which pork roll is cooked on a griddle and then topped with a fried egg and American cheese and eaten on a hard roll.
+Also common is the pork roll, egg and cheese sandwich, in which the pork roll is cooked on a griddle and then topped with a fried egg and American cheese and eaten on a hard roll.

 The Grease Trucks of Rutgers University in New Brunswick, New Jersey have popularized "fat sandwiches", which are sandwiches usually consisting of various combinations of chicken fingers, french fries, mozzarella sticks, onion rings, and other fried foods.
 The Grease Trucks have been made famous by mentions in USA Today and Maxim Magazine, among other media outlets.

 South Jersey

 Salt water taffy is a soft taffy originally produced and marketed in the Jersey Shore resort town of Atlantic City beginning in the late 19th century, and is a staple candy and souvenir item of boardwalks in the state.
 It is widely sold throughout beachfront areas of the East Coast of the United States and Canada.

+New Jersey Cheesesteaks, or Donkey's Steaks, are a variation of the Philly Cheesesteak sandwich that is found primarily in Camden County and the surrounding areas.
+Differentiated by the use of a poppy-seeded Kaiser roll, and often accompanied with a hot cherry pepper relish, this style originates in Camden, New Jersey at Donkey's Place, a local standby that was founded in 1943.
+In recent years, Donkey's has expanded to additional locations in Medford and Mt.
+Holly.

-The regional soft drink Boost! is sold primarily in Burlington County, though can also be found in other places from Trenton to Woodbury and as far east as Williamstown.
+The regional soft drink Boost! is sold primarily in Burlington County, but can also be found in other places from Trenton to Woodbury and as far east as Williamstown.